 What is D.A.R.E.?

-In Broken Bow, the program involves three classes of fifth graders at Custer Elementary School, averaging 75 to 80 total students
+In Broken Bow, the program involves sixth graders at Broken Bow Middle School, averaging 75 to 80 total students

 per year.
 Following the 10- week program, students celebrate completion of the class with D.A.R.E. graduation and